-1. Download an FTP program to access the server, by clicking here you will be able to access the download page of the FileZilla software;
+1. Download an FTP software to access the server, by clicking here you will be able to access the download page of the FileZilla software;

 2. Once installed on your PC, run the program and open the connection with the EVE server by pressing the top left “File – Site Manager”;

-4. Now on the left you will see the folders on your PC and, on the right, you will see the folders on the EVE server;
+4. Now on the left you will see your local folders and, on the right side, you will see the folders in the EVE server;

 7. To open this file, you first need to install the Libre Office or Microsoft Excel program if it is not already in your PC and then press the right mouse button over the file, “open with” and choose LibreOffice Calc.